gabeklein/expressive-mvc/README.md

   )
 }
 ```

+<sup><a href="https://codesandbox.io/s/example-using-method-wvrtu">View in CodeSandbox</a></sup>

 With this, we can interact with all different sorts of state!

+> **Note:** Method is also picky (ala `uses`), and will ignore values which don't already exist in state.

 <br />

 <h2 id="concept-async">Working with async and callbacks</h2>

-Because dispatch is taken care of, we can focus and edit values however we need to.
-This makes the asynchronous stuff like timeouts, promises, callbacks, even [Ajax](https://www.w3schools.com/xml/ajax_xmlhttprequest_send.asp) a piece of cake.
+Because dispatch is taken care of, we can focus on just editing values as we need to.
+This makes the async stuff like timeouts, promises, callbacks, and even [Ajax](https://www.w3schools.com/xml/ajax_xmlhttprequest_send.asp) a piece of cake.

 ```ts
 class StickySituation extends Model {